chloebarber/aardplugins/README.md

 - Integrate InquisitorDB data to smart target weaknesses and change behavior based on mob class.
 - Support custom rotations.
 - Tracks debuffs received or inflicted
 - Automatically disable all features when idle or fighting a player to fulfill anti-botting criteria.
+Remove program defaults and require user-defined rotations?

 Where2Grind